 If you want your story to be interactive, people should be able to engage with your website.
 You may also get your visitors to participate in your content.

-This has the potential to make your visitor the one telling the narrative.
+This has the potential to make your visitors the ones telling the narrative.
 Make them a character in the story you’re trying to tell, for example.

 Businesses are increasingly using social media as a marketing tool.
 These platforms enable marketers to communicate with their consumers casually and informally because of their personal character.